Mercury XM-800: Background

 The show car was designed by John Najjar.
 He was also responsible for the 1955 Lincoln Futura show car and the mid-engine Ford Mustang I experimental sports car of 1962.
 Much of the car's appearance and styling cues were later used on the Lincoln Premiere, Lincoln Capri, Mercury Montclair, Ford Crown Victoria, and other Ford and Mercury products during the mid-1950s.

 The concept model was built by Creative Industries of Detroit on a modified Mercury frame with a 1954 Mercury 312 CID V8 engine with dual exhausts.
 It features a low fiberglass body with much of its trim was also made out of chrome plated fiberglass and an interior with four bucket seats.

 In early 1957 Ford donated the XM 800 to the University of Michigan's Automotive Engineering Lab for use in training "future" automotive engineers.
 A March 1957 article in the campus's student newspaper gives details of the then-recent donation, stating that the vehicle "was styled by William Schmidt of Mercury."
-After the automotive school closed, the show car was auctioned to a private individual who stored in a barn, but never returned.
+After the automotive school closed, the show car was auctioned to a private individual who stored it in a barn, but never returned.
 It was sold again and stored for almost 30 years before being sold on 2008.

 The car was restored and made operational and finally drove under its own power in 2009.
 Subsequently, the car was auctioned in 2010 for $429,000.
 It was shown at the 2012 Chicago Auto Show.